LandrAudio/openapi-codegen-typescript/README.md

 ## Installation

-yarn
-`yarn add -D openapi-codegen-typescript` npm
+ - `yarn add -D openapi-codegen-typescript`
-`npm install openapi-codegen-typescript --save-dev`
+ - `npm install openapi-codegen-typescript --save-dev`

 ## Description
 What is this library for?